Imagine.... with all your mind, Believe.... with all your heart, Achieve....with all your might.

 Mermaids - supporting gender-diversity

 The Rainbow Room

-The Rainbow room is a calm and safe space within our school that is accessible for all children when they need somewhere to escape the stresses of daily life.
+The Rainbow Room is a calm and safe space within our school that is accessible for all children when they need somewhere to escape the stresses of daily life.
 We have access to resources within this room that can support children when they are finding it hard to explain how they are feeling or to cope with overwhelming emotions.
-We aim to support children in managing and resolving issues before the grow or develop into bigger issues.
+We aim to support children in managing and resolving issues before they grow or develop into bigger issues.

 - Recognising emotions